 - other entities that have a legal right to provide such information to us, such as companies that provide data and data-matching services commercially.

-We may combine the information we obtain from you with information from these additional sources.
+We may, from time-to-time, combine the information we obtain from you with information from these additional sources.
 We will use it only for the purposes described in this Privacy Notice.
 By participating in this research study, you agree that we may obtain this information about you and combine it in this way.

 C. Data we do NOT collect:

-We do not collect data like your driver’s licence, financial or bank account numbers, or credit cards.
+- We do not collect data like your driver’s licence, financial or bank account numbers or credit card details.

-We use the data we collect to create a variety of market research insights for our clients.
-We help companies to better understand consumer behavior, which in turn helps them to make smart decisions about their products and services.
+For Market Research Purposes: We process personal data we collect to create a variety of market research insights for our clients.
+We help companies to better understand media consumption and other consumer behaviour, which in turn helps them to make smart decisions about their products and services.

-We use tools and methods to make sure that there is no reasonable possibility of identifying you from the reports that we create for our clients.
+We use tools and methods to ensure there is no reasonable possibility of identifying you from the reports that we create for our clients.
 For example, we combine the responses we collect from you with the responses of many others to produce aggregated reports from which you cannot be uniquely identified.

-We also create reports based upon modeled data.
-“Modeled data” are projections based on demographic and behavioral characteristics (like gender, age, and purchasing habits) that look at a sample group of people, and then predict what people with similar characteristics or preferences would want to buy.
+We also create reports based upon modelled data.
+“Modelled data” are projections based on demographic and behavioural characteristics (like gender, age and purchasing habits) that look at a sample group of people, and then predict what people with similar characteristics or preferences would want to buy.
 For instance, this allows advertisers to identify the likely audience for a marketing campaign.

-We may use your data to contact you.
+To Contact You: We process personal data to contact you.
 When we contact you – by phone (including mobile phone), email, SMS, or postal mail depending on what data you provide to us – we usually do so to:

 - validate or clarify answers you gave to a survey; or

-We may use data about you for quality assurance and research and development purposes such as data analysis, audits, developing new products, producing predictive data models, improving our services, identifying usage trends and determining the effectiveness of our communications.
+- conduct research for quality assurance and product, service, and business development purposes, including processing personal data for research and development, data analysis, audits, developing new products, producing predictive data models, improving our services, identifying usage trends, and determining the effectiveness of our communications;

 We may de-identify data about you and use it or allow others to use it for historical, academic or longitudinal research.
 We ensure in such cases that there is no reasonable possibility of re-identifying you from the data used.